Yurieaijoker/Themed-Icons/README.md

 ## Installation

-Uninstall lawnicons and other lawnicons versions to install Themed icon.
+Uninstall lawnicons and other lawnicons versions to install Themed icons.
 It has the same 'packagename' so it cannot co-exist with them in your phone.

 ## Adding icons